getodk/briefcase/docs/how-to-release.md

     You should see a message telling you about the new tag GitHub has created for your release

 5. Check out the tag with `git checkout vx.y.z`. (replace x.y.z with the actual numbers you've used in step 2)
+5. Check out the tag with `git checkout vx.y.z`. (replace x.y.z with the actual numbers you've used in step 2)

     Git should announce that you're on a `detached HEAD`.
 That's OK.

 6. Verify that logging, error monitoring, and user tracking have production configurations

+   You typically have to do this once if you keep a separate release workspace.

    **Logging configuration**